 925 Silver vs 935 Silver

-In this article we’ll discuss two types of silver i.e. 925 silver and 935 silver in detail including what specific properties do they have and what should you choose.
+In this article we’ll make a detailed comparison of 925 silver vs 935 silver including their pros and cons, what should you buy.

 925 Silver

-925 sterling silver or simply 925 silver is an alloy of silver used in jewelry making, It is composed of 92.5% silver and 7.5% copper or nickel.
-As it contains 92.5% silver, is named as 925 sterling silver.
-This alloy of silver is the most commonly used type in silver jewelry for its optimum balance of durability and shine.
+This alloy of silver is the most widely used alloy in silver jewelry mainly due to its durability and whiter lustrous appearance.
 Apart from jewelry, 925 sterling silver is also used in household items like utensils, cookware etc.

 Properties of 925 Silver